I do love a packing list. And when it came to organising what to pack for our Caribbean cruise, I realised I needed to start planning early.

 If you have a similar holiday coming up, here’s my packing list based on a 15 night cruise in the Eastern Caribbean:

 Contents - jump to what you'd like to know

 Daywear for a Caribbean cruise

-I am packing nine outfits that can be refreshed and recycled over the two weeks.
-This includes:
+I packed nine outfits that could be refreshed and recycled over the two weeks.
+This included: